isb-cgc/ISB-CGC-pipelines/README.md

 ### Method 1: Cloud Installation

-The easiest way to set up the ISB-CGC-pipelines framework is to use the tool's Compute Engine startup script to bootstrap a the workstation.
+The easiest way to set up the ISB-CGC-pipelines framework is to use the tool's Google Compute Engine (GCE) startup script to bootstrap a the workstation.
 To do this, you can run the following command (or a variation thereof) to create the workstation with the appropriate scopes:

 ```
 gcloud compute instances create my-pipeline-workstation --metadata startup-script-url=gs://isb-cgc-open/vm-startup-scripts/isb-cgc-pipelines-startup.sh --scopes cloud-platform
 ```

-Once the instance is ready, you can ssh to it using the following command:
+Note you can run the above from anywhere you have the [Cloud SDK](https://cloud.google.com/sdk/) installed.
+If you have your [Cloud Console](https://console.cloud.google.com) open in your browser, one convenient way to make use of the cloud SDK is to launch the [Cloud Shell](https://cloud.google.com/shell/docs/).
+Once the ``my-pipeline-workstation`` instance is ready, you can ``ssh`` to it using the following command:

 ```
 gcloud compute ssh my-pipeline-workstation